MithrilJS/mithril.js/README.md

 [Installation](docs/installation.md) | [API](docs/api.md) | [Examples](docs/examples.md) | [Migration Guide](docs/v1.x-migration.md)

-Note: This branch is a sneak peek for the upcoming version 1.0.
+Note: This branch is the upcoming version 1.0.
 It's a rewrite from the ground up and it's not backwards compatible with [Mithril 0.2.x](http://mithril.js.org).
 You can find preliminary [documentation here](docs) and [migration guide here](docs/v1.x-migration.md)

 This rewrite aims to fix longstanding API design issues, significantly improve performance, and clean up the codebase.